heroqu/stream-generator/README.md

 ### Wrapping pseudo random number generators

-Then we want it to spit out bytes.
-Many random and pseudo-random number modules can easily produce integers (or array of integers) but not bytes out of the box.
-Yes, I know, there is neither **Integer**, nor **Byte** type in javascript.
-We do only have **Number** type for everything.
+OK, we have to feed stream generator with bytes.
+But many random and pseudo-random number modules can easily produce integers (or array of integers) but not bytes out of the box.
+Yes, I know, there is neither **Integer**, nor **Byte** type in javascript, we do only have **Number** type for everything.
 But what we are talking about here is values, not types.

 Let's say we have a random number generator that produces integer values in the range of 0...(2^32-1) while we would like it to produce integer values in the range 0...255 which can be interpreted as bytes.
 The following simple technique can be used to achieve that: